 You have just read a list of the nine basic human emotions, from which all others are derived by combination.
 (At least, this is what many scientists believe—it’s still the subject of considerable debate.)
 Most people tend to automatically judge the first six emotions as ‘bad’ or ‘negative’ and the last three as ‘good’ or ‘positive’.
+This is the essence of Comparison Judgement.
 Why is this so?
 It’s largely because of the stories we believe about emotions.

 Our thinking self loves to tell us stories, and we know how they affect us when we fuse with them.
 Here are some of the many unhelpful stories that our thinking self may tell us about emotions: